jacobjoaquin/csd/_doc_source/source/amen_tutorial.rst

-In order to bring focus to the enhanced set of features and compositional techniques Python brings to the score environment, every example uses the exact same orchestra throughout the entirety of this tutorial.
-Let's take a look:
+In order to bring focus to the enhanced set of features and compositional techniques Python brings to the score environment, every example uses a single orchestra throughout the entirety of this tutorial:

 .. literalinclude:: ../../examples/tutorials/amen/amen_classic.csd
     :start-after: <CsInstruments